Table Of Contents

 How Does Amazon EMR Actually Work?

-The Amazon EMR service processes your data using Amazon Elastic Compute Cloud (Amazon EC2) instances along with open-source tools such as Apache Spark, Flink, HBase, and Presto.
+The Amazon EMR service processes your data using Amazon Elastic Compute Cloud (Amazon EC2) instances, along with open-source tools such as Apache Spark, Apache Flink, Apache HBase, and Apache Presto.

 • Apache Spark